ntblab/neuropipe-support/doc/tutorial/tutorial.rst

    ~/ppa-hunt/subjects/0608101_conatt02

+Different subjects have different shaped brains, and may have been in different positions in the scanner.
+To compare the data collected from different subjects, for each subject we compute the transformation that best moves and warps their data to match a standard brain, apply those transformations, then compare each subject in this "standard space".
+This Registration tab is where we set the parameters used to compute the transformation; we won't actually apply the transformation until we get to group analysis.

-It should already have a "Standard space" image selected; leave it with the default, but change the drop-down menu from Normal search to No search.
+FEAT should already have a "Standard space" image selected; leave it with the default, but change the drop-down menu from "Normal search" to "No search", or this subject's brain will be misregistered.
 Check "Initial structural image", and select the file *subjects/0608101_conatt02/data/nifti/0608101_conatt02_t1_flash01.nii.gz*.
 Check "Main structural image", and select the file *subjects/0608101_conatt02/data/nifti/0608101_conatt02_t1_mprage_sag01.nii.gz*.

+The subject's functional data is first registered to the initial structural image, then that is registered to the main structural image, which is then registered to the standard space image.
+All this indirection is necessary because registration can fail, and it's more likely to fail if you try to go directly from the functional data to standard space.

 .. image:: http://github.com/ntblab/neuropipe-support/raw/master/doc/tutorial/feat-registration.png

 That's it!
 Hit Go.
 A webpage should open in your browser showing FEAT's progress.
 Once it's done, this webpage provides a useful summary of the analysis you just ran with FEAT.
 Later, we'll make a webpage for this subject to gather information like this FEAT report, the QA results, and plots summarizing this subject's data.
-But for now, let's continue with the hunt for the PPA.
+But for now, let's continue hunting the PPA.

 Finding the PPA